-The chemical used to soft wash a roof typically include sodium hypochlorite, a chlorine compound used as a bleaching agent or disinfectant.
-Homeowners attempting soft wash roof cleaning on their own might also use diluted household bleach along with a small amount of tri-sodium phosphate and other surfactants.
+The chemicals used to soft wash a roof typically include sodium hypochlorite, a chlorine compound used as a bleaching agent or disinfectant.
+Homeowners attempting soft-wash roof cleaning on their own might also use diluted household bleach along with a small amount of tri-sodium phosphate and other surfactants.

 The term “power washing” refers to using hot water in your pressurized system; power washing equipment will have a heating coil that heats water as it’s sprayed.
 Power washing is an excellent choice for oily and greasy stains and residues, as hot water helps dissolves oil-based materials.
 However, hot water isn’t typically needed for other exterior cleaning and can also damage wood fences and decks!

 For some cleaning jobs, high-pressure washing is all that’s needed to remove dirt, mud, dust, sand, and other such debris.
 Even with cleansers, you might pressure wash your home’s siding or brick or spray down the driveway and pool deck and see instant results!